Lisdexamfetamine (By mouth)

 - Some foods and medicines can affect how lisdexamfetamine works.
 Tell your doctor if you are also using ascorbic acid (vitamin C) or sodium bicarbonate.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, heart rhythm problems, high blood pressure, blood circulation problems, or a history of heart attack or stroke.
-Tell your doctor if you or anyone in your family has a history of depression, bipolar disorder, suicide, or mental illness, or if you have a history of drug or alcohol problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart rhythm problems, high blood pressure, blood circulation problems, or a history of heart attack or stroke.
+Tell your doctor if you or anyone in your family has a history of depression, bipolar disorder, suicide, or mental illness, or if you have a history of drug or alcohol addiction.